benc-uk/smilr/azure/sf-mesh/readme.md

 On second deployment remove the `_remove_this_` part from the value so that it starts `[concat` and the expression will be evaluated

 ## smilr-linux-vol.json
+> Note: Won't work!

 This templates binds a storage volume from an Azure Files share to the Mongo container, to give persistence to the data.
-However it doesn't work and Mongo fails to start, the reason is unknown
+UPDATE: This will never work as SF Mesh uses Azure files which in turn are SMB based and MongoDB being a database can not run over a file share like SMB, it falls over at start.
+See issue https://github.com/Azure/service-fabric-mesh-preview/issues/281